 In this section, we present our empirical evaluation.
-We evaluate the three variants proposed in Section 4: Topic Noise Discriminator (TND), Noiseless LDA (NLDA), and Context Noise List Usage for existing models.
-We begin by describing our experimental setup, including a description of the data sets, the preprocessing, and the model parameters (Section 6.1).
-We then present our quantitative evaluation (Section 6.2), followed by our qualitative analysis (Section 6.3) and our analysis of Cross-Source Topic Blending (Section 6.5).
+We evaluate the three variants proposed in Section IV: Topic Noise Discriminator (TND), Noiseless LDA (NLDA), and Context Noise List Usage for existing models.
+We begin by describing our experimental setup, including a description of the data sets, the preprocessing, and the model parameters (Section V-A).
+We then present our quantitative evaluation (Section V-B), followed by our qualitative analysis (Section V-C).

-6.1 Experiment Setup
+A. Experiment Setup